Elu-toasty/discord-bot-guide/source/docs/java/build_your_first_bot/byfb_2.md

 }
 ```

-If your project has auto import disabled, you will see a refresh icon on the top right hand side of the editor, click this to rebuild your project with the new dependency.
+If your project has auto-import disabled, you will see a refresh icon on the top right-hand side of the editor, click this to rebuild your project with the new dependency.

 Now that we have our JDA dependency added, we can start developing our bot!